sorachung/sorachung/README.md

 ## About Me

 Hello!
 I am So Ra Chung, a former retail worker turned into software developer in training.
-I'm currently attending [Nashville Software School](https://nashvillesoftwareschool.com/), a very cool coding bootcamp, where I am enrolled in the web development program, specifically for full stack, where we learn HTML, CSS, JS, and React.JS in the front end and C#, .NET and ASP.NET MVC in the back end.
+My software development journey begin with making pet pages in Neopets back in its heyday.
+My path in life was complicated, but I have come back to embrace my joy in programming by attending [Nashville Software School](https://nashvillesoftwareschool.com/), a very cool coding bootcamp, where I am enrolled in the web development program, specifically for full stack, where we learn HTML, CSS, JS, and React.JS in the front end and C#, .NET and ASP.NET MVC in the back end.
 Most of my public repos are work from this program.
 Feel free to look around!